mariaceciliapezzini/QSMEF-Quantum-CaseStudies/qpe_shor/README.md

 - preserve the same functional interpretation across all coalitions.

-For the QPE decomposition considered here, the neutralization of functionally interdependent stages prevents guaranteeing this common semantic interpretation across coalitions.
+For the QPE decomposition considered here, the neutralization of functionally interdependent components prevents guaranteeing this common semantic interpretation across coalitions.

+Although the same QFT† readout and the same observable are applied to every coalition, the states entering the readout arise from different functional contexts.
+The resulting expectation values therefore remain mathematically well defined but do not necessarily represent the same functional property under comparable computational conditions.

 ## Methodological Conclusion